cpi-llvm/clang/docs/SafeStack.rst

 ==============

 SafeStack is an experimental tool.
-It is known to work on large real-world programs, like the FreeBSD packages, chromium, ...
+It is known to work on large real-world programs, many FreeBSD packages, chromium, ...

 More Information
 ================